maxfordham/ipyautoui/README.md

 ## How it works:

 - Make a pydantic model (or json schema) that defines the UI
-- Pass the model to `AutoUi` to generate an user-interface
+- Pass the model to `AutoUi` or `AutoVjsf` to generate an user-interface
 - Save the UI fields to file
 - Assign a compound-json filetype to the schema and generate `AutoDisplay` rendererer
 - Use `AutoDisplay` to display the json file using the AutoUi interface